The Peutinger Map & Naples

 Icon for Rome on the Peutinger map

-image at the top of this page, a small
+the top of this page, a small reproduction

-the Peutinger Table).
-It is a medieval map made by a
+and the Peutinger Table).
+It's a medieval map made by a

 monk in the 1200's in Colmar (in the